Stratadox/HydrationMapping/README.md

 Bidirectional relationships can be mapped using the `HasBackReference` mapping.
 This mapping acts as an observer to the hydrator for the owning side.

+Only `one-to-many` and `one-to-one` bidirectional mappings are currently supported.

 ### Extension